- Written by Frank-M. Schwietzer

 A juried membership level.
 Fee: 30 €/year

-Apprentice members can apply for Journeyer level any time during the year.
-If accepted, the difference between the Apprentice fee and the Journeyer fee will have to be paid by applicant.
+Associate members can apply for Journeyer level any time during the year.
+If accepted, the difference between the Associate fee and the Journeyer fee will have to be paid by applicant.
 The system calculates this on a pro rata basis.
 When/if you are granted the Journeyer membership, you will get information about how to proceed, and you will be given the means to upgrade your member level in your profile/subscriptions.

 Same as above, with the below additions: